 Perhaps you watch an episode of your favorite show or play video games.
 Set a time limit for these activities.
 It’s too easy to binge-watch TV or stay up late playing games if you aren’t mindful of the time.

 Cut off all screens at least 30 minutes before bed.
-The blue light from electronics interferes with the production of melatonin, a hormone necessary for restful sleep.5
+The blue light from electronics interferes with the production of melatonin, a hormone necessary for restful sleep.

 A better alternative to looking at your phone is to read a book.
-Six minutes of reading can ease the tension of stress in the human body and calm your nerves.6
+Reading can ease stress in the human body and calm your nerves.

 Consider what worked and didn’t work today.
-This helps you appreciate your accomplishments, and shape a better tomorrow.7
+This helps you appreciate your accomplishments and shape a better tomorrow.

-Start by acknowledging one or two things you wish had gone better.
+Start by acknowledging one or two things you wish you had done better.
 End your reflection by thinking of a few wins you had.
 Even if you had a bad day, make an effort to end by thinking about something good that happened.

 Write lingering thoughts or reflections in your journal.
 This keeps you from going to bed with a head full of worries.
 Find out how you can start journaling here.

-Write top priorities for tomorrow in a planner or notebook.8 When you get to work, you’ll already know what to do.
+Write your top priorities for tomorrow in a planner or notebook.
+When you get to work, you’ll already know what to do.

 Write down at least one thing you’re thankful for each day.
 Making gratitude a part of your routine can help you lead a healthy and happy life.
-Here’re 60 things to be thankful for if you want more ideas.
+Here are 60 things to be thankful for if you want more ideas.

 Ending the day on a positive note sets you up for a restful slumber.

-As an adult, you’re recommended to sleep for 6 to 10 hours every day.10 If you have to wake up at 7am the next day, it’s better to go to sleep around 11pm.
+As an adult, you’re recommended to sleep for 6 to 10 daily.
+If you have to wake up at 7 am the next day, it’s better to go to sleep around 11 pm.

 Find a time that is suitable for you and stick to that sleeping time.
-You can set an alarm one hour before going to bed to remind you to start your bedtime ritual.
+You can set the alarm one hour before bed to remind you to start your bedtime ritual.

-When I just started my night routine, I started off with a positive mindset, and thought that it would be easy to stick to my new night routine.
+When I just started my night routine, I started off with a positive mindset and thought that it would be easy to stick to my new bedtime routine.

 I was wrong.

 On the first few nights, I experienced multiple issues while attempting to stick to my routine.
-These included avoiding caffeine after 4pm because I liked drinking coke, stepping away from the screens as I was still reading some articles online, and going to bed on time.
+These included avoiding caffeine after 4 pm because I liked drinking coke, stepping away from the screens while still reading some articles online, and going to bed on time.

-By the end of the week, I had successfully overcome many problems I had when I started out, and was able to continue to stick to my night routine.
+By the end of the week, I had successfully overcome many problems I had when I started out and could continue to stick to my night routine.

-Sticking to a night routine was really a ‘mind game’.
-In other words, our minds are so full of daily stuff that we find it hard to wind down at the end of a day – especially at a specific time.
-But with effort, this could be overcome, and a new, healthy routine put in place.
+Sticking to a night routine was a ‘mind game.’
+In other words, our minds are so full of the daily stuff that we find it hard to wind down at the end of a day – especially at a specific time.
+But with effort, this could be overcome, and a new, healthy routine could be implemented.